nu12/az-dump/README.md

 mv az-dump /usr/local/bin/
 ```

+## Dependencies

+The local terminal session must have `az` CLI installed and the account to be used must be logged in with `az login`.
+Access to subscription, resource groups and other resources are managed by the cloud provider.

 ## Usage

 General usage for all commands is `az-dump [command] [flags]`.
 Find out all available commands with `az-dump`: